Aspects of Entanglement Entropy in Algebraic Quantum Field Theory: Free fields in the lattice

 To summarize, we have shown how lattice formulas (for free fields) are still valid in the continuum QFT whenever they are interpreted appropriately.
-In fact, the eigenfunctions of the correlator kernel $C\left(\bar{x}-\bar{y}\right)$ restricted to the region $\mathcal{C}$, contain all the information of the modular flow and the mutual information for two non-intersecting spatial regions.
+In fact, the eigenfunctions of the correlator kernel $C\left(\bar{x}-\bar{y}\right)$ restricted to the region $\mathcal{C}$, contain all the information of the modular flow and the mutual information for two non-intersecting spatial regions on free field theory.

 \chaptername{Chapter} \selectlanguage{english}